 Inlining¶

-Function inlining is an important concept for performance optimizations.
+Function inlining is an important concept for performance optimization.
 However, standard C++ provides only a single inline specifier, which doesn’t have its behavior defined precisely.
 We address this by exposing related compiler extensions in a portable way.

 Reference¶